 Step 3: Add mushrooms and continue cooking at a low simmer until mushrooms are soft and lightly browned, about 12 minutes.

 Step 4: While mushroom is cooking, prepare the egg dumplings by mixing egg, flour, oil, water, and salt.
-Knead them into a runny dough, then using a wetted spaetzle maker or a cutting board and a knife (or the holes of a colander if at least ½ cm or ¼-inch thick), shave coarse bits of dough into a large pot filled with 3 liters (3.2 quarts) of simmering salted water.
+Knead them into a wet dough, then using a wetted spaetzle maker or a cutting board and a knife (or the holes of a colander if at least ½ cm or ¼-inch thick), shave coarse bits of dough into a large pot filled with 3 liters (3.2 quarts) of simmering salted water.
 Scoop out the galuska with a strainer when they appear on the surface a few minutes later.
 Drizzle with a generous amount of oil and mix well so they don’t stick together, then put aside.

-Step 5: In a medium bowl, mix together sour cream and flour (reserve 2 tablespoons of sour cream).
-Ladle a few spoons of the hot cooking juices from the pot into the sour cream mixture and stir to combine.
+Step 5: Finish the paprikash sauce.
+In a medium bowl, mix together sour cream and flour (reserve 2 tablespoons of sour cream for garnish).

-Step 6: Turn off the heat and add sour cream mixture and chopped parsely to the pot and stir well.
+Step 6: Turn off the heat and add the sour cream mixture to the pot and stir well.
 Turn heat to medium and let the sauce thicken into a creamy consistency at a low simmer for 1-2 minutes (if you prefer a thicker sauce, let a bit more liquid evaporate).
 Mix in the chopped parsely (retain a bit for garnish).